adamolnar/Portfolio_5_Cherry_Leaves_Mildew/README.md

 ---

 This project aims to develop a solution for differentiating healthy cherry leaves from those affected by powdery mildew using image analysis.
 Additionally, it involves building a predictive model to automatically classify cherry leaves as healthy or containing powdery mildew.

+Access the Live Version of the Project [Here](https://powdery-mildew-app-9f8928c90394.herokuapp.com/).

 <br>